Graded sum formula for $\tilde{A}_1$-Soergel calculus and the nil-blob algebra: Isomorphism Theorems

+{We sometimes omit the word 'full' when referring to 'full birdcages'.} {{We say that the birdcages in \eqref{33}, \eqref{34} and \eqref{35} are of \emph{colour blue}, but shall {{also}} allow birdcages of \emph{colour red}, as follows }} {{We further allow \emph{degenerate}, non-hanging and hanging, full birdcages as follows}}

-We say that the first of these half-diagrams is a \emph{non-hanging full birdcage}, whereas the second one is \emph{hanging}.
-We define the \emph{length} of a full birdcage to be the number of dots contained in it, where we allow birdcages of length zero, which are called \emph{degenerate}.
-A full birdcage which is not degenerate is called \emph{non-degenerate}.
-We also consider \emph{top full birdcages}, that are obtained from bottom full birdcages by reflecting through a horizontal axis.
+We define the \emph{length} of a full birdcage to be the number of {{\emph{enclosed}}} dots in it, where the birdcages of length {{zero}} are the degenerate ones.
+A full birdcage which is not degenerate is called \emph{non-degenerate}. {{In the following examples, the first birdcage is of length 4 whereas the last two are { of length zero}.

+}} We also consider \emph{top full birdcages}, that are obtained from bottom full birdcages by reflecting through a horizontal axis.